 If physical symptoms of anxiety are severe and sudden, it may be a panic attack.

 Find a Therapist

-The DSM-5 identifies generalized anxiety disorder (GAD) as excessive worry that impacts a person on an almost daily basis, lasts for six months or more, is difficult to control, and cannot be better explained by any other physical, medical, or mental health condition.
-A person diagnosed with GAD must also display at least three of the following symptoms:
+The Diagnostic and Statistical Manual (DSM-5) identifies generalized anxiety disorder (GAD) as excessive worry that impacts a person on an almost daily basis.
+It must last 6 months or more and be difficult to control.
+It must also not be able to be better explained by any other health condition.
+A person diagnosed with GAD must also show at least three of the following symptoms:

 - Sleep problems